 The 2021 Ducati Multistrada V4 doesn’t have desmodromic valves.
-I’ve always thought of “desmo” valves as being pure Ducati — they have been for decades.
+I’ve always thought of “desmo” valves as being pure Ducati — they have been a core feature of Ducati motorcycles for decades.

 So here it is — my FAQ on Ducati desmodromic valves.
 Because I’m explaining it to myself, and because I’m a five-year-old, I’ll explain it as simply as possible.
 In other words, this is a “Desmodromic valves: explain like I’m five” or ELI5.